Skip to main content

 The Minority Health Conference is a major undertaking led and organized by students and guided by a group of advisers.

-Conference Co-chairs
+Conference Co-Chairs

-The co-presidents develop a vision for the Minority Health Conference, which includes selection of a conference theme, setting the objectives and timeline for each of the sub-committees, and managing their progress throughout the planning process.
+The co-presidents develop a vision for the Minority Health Conference, which includes the selection of a conference theme, setting the objectives and timeline for each of the sub-committees, and managing their progress throughout the planning process.
 They are responsible for general conference management, monitoring logistics including registration, budget management, and communication with all key stakeholders.

-Callia Cox- Conference Co-Chair
+Ciera Thomas Conference Co-Chair

 Planning Committee Coordinators